Quinny/CSSGitTutorial/challenges/first_year.md

 # First year challenge - Statistics Library

-Your challenge as a team is to write a small library that computes statistics that operate on a pairs of [arrays](http://www.tutorialspoint.com/cprogramming/c_arrays.htm).
+Your challenge as a team is to write a small library that computes statistics that operate on pairs of [arrays](http://www.tutorialspoint.com/cprogramming/c_arrays.htm).
 You may assume that the arrays **do not** contain repeat elements, but they may be unsorted.

 *Feel free to write the code in the language you are most comfortable with, but